canvas-medical/documentation/collections/_guides/patient-messaging.md

 * * *
 ## What you'll learn
 In this guide, you will learn how to do the following:
-- Sending messages to patients
+- Send messages to patients
-- Writing patient messages to Canvas
+- Write patient messages to Canvas
 - Use Questionnaires to check in
 <br>
 <br>

 * * *

-### Sending messages to patients
+### Send messages to patients

 The messaging workflow in Canvas allows clinicians to generate an outbound message using free text or templates.
 Use the notification protocol below to know when a message has been created.
-The protocol below uses a FHIR call to then read all of the attributes of the message created in Canvas so that you can deliver to your patients and/or authorized contacts, as needed.
+The protocol below uses a FHIR call to read all of the attributes of the message created in Canvas so that you can deliver it to your patients and/or their [authorized contacts](documentation/contact-categoried).
 ``` python
 import json
 from canvas_workflow_kit.constants import CHANGE_TYPE